Sambo726/starbase-ships/jabber/README.md

 - One resource bridge
 - Auto generator rate script with adjustable minimum rate
 - Six T2 generators with two T2 fuel chambers and two spare rods on racks
-- Radiators that provide more than adequate cooling
+- Radiators and heat sinks that provide more than adequate cooling for sustained firing
 - Two medium with 8,000,000 units of propellant
 - Propellant time and fuel time panels
 - 20 batteries